-Virginia-based dermatologic surgeon and former collegiate soccer player Ian Maher, M.D., F.A.A.D., couldn’t get past the irony that the sport he loves could pose a health risk to young people by contributing to a rise in skin cancer.
+Virginia-based dermatologic surgeon and former collegiate soccer player Ian Maher, M.D., couldn’t get past the irony that the sport he loves could pose a health risk to young people by contributing to a rise in skin cancer.

 That conundrum led Maher – a member of the American Society for Dermatologic Surgery (ASDS) – to develop Sun Safe Soccer, a skin cancer prevention initiative that encourages coaches to create a culture of sun protection in soccer.